CaptainGeek/ramblings/README.md

 Task list:
 - [x] Should delete unused/merged feature branches
 - [ ] Perform the same operations from the CLI/GitBash prompt (pending)
+Have you tried turning-it-ON-and-OFF?
+Maybe a Windows restart will fix the issue.
+- [ ] Check out linking issues to pull-requests: https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue

 All the best,
 Captain Geek